 The water drain valves are used to drain water from the water tank and the water supply lines when preparing the motor home for storage or when sanitizing the water system.

-To open the valves, simply pull the rings upward approximately 1/2".
-To close, push the valve shafts downward until they are fully seated.
+To open or close the drain valves, turn the handles in the directions indicated by the following illustrations.
 Drain valve locations are listed on the following page.